web3privacy/events_web/README.md

 - [x] import files into repository
 - [x] deploy on dev instance server
 - [x] test dev instance code
+- [x] Deploy to Github Pages
-- [ ] create summit subdomain on web3privacy.info
+- [x] create subdomain on web3privacy.info
 - [ ] publish code to new subdomain
+- [ ] fix bg.webp source url
 - [ ] test live website code - all images and links, etc
+- [ ] test deployment Actions and automations in Github
 - [ ] launch for web3privacy summit 2
 - [ ] post-summit make code in this repo into a template for future events